tim8890/hhz-hackathon-team-beacon/README.md

 - Wire the radio to gateway and sensors (Arduino) according to MySensors instructions (https://www.mysensors.org/build/connect_radio)
 - Wire measurement sensor (DHT22) to Arduino according to MySensors instructions (https://www.mysensors.org/build/humidity)

+### Configuration of Home-Assistant
+- The single point for configuration is the configuration.yaml inside `home/homeassistant/.homeassistant`.
+It is possible to outsource parts of the configuration for better maintainability.

+- Add the MySensors component according to MySensors component instructions (https://home-assistant.io/components/mysensors/)

+- As soon as Home-Assistant is restarted the reachable sensors will be added as entities and can be further used.
+Newly added sensors will be added automatically as they are seen by the Gateway.

+- All sensors are persisted inside a .pickle file which guarantees that disconnected sensors will be recognized as soon as they are available again

 ## General commands
 Change to homeassistant user